beaniign/Parsec/README.md

 ![Banner](Parsec_Banner.png)

 ### Purpose
-**What will Parsec do?** Parsec will be an interactive focus tool for those who wish to give their mundane work sessions a splash of colour.
+**What will Parsec do?** Parsec is a focus tool for those who wish to give their mundane work sessions a splash of colour.
 The central theme is space exploration, as the user sets timers to work or study, virtual astronauts can be sent to various colonies in our solar system.
 This creates a sense of progression over time and makes the user's everyday life just a little more interesting.

 **Time required for each colony:**
 - it will take 15 minutes to reach the Moon